Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Introduction

 A prominent line of work stabilizes training by modifying importance ratios.
 One approach changes the aggregation way of importance ratios in the objective.
 It replaces the ratio at each token index in GRPO \citep{shao2024deepseekmath} with the multiplication of ratios in the whole trajectory \citep{zheng2025group}, but this does not consider training-inference mismatch.
 Another approach targets on training-inference mismatch.
 For example, Bypass is a baseline mentioned in \citep{li_rl_collapse,yao2025rollouttrainingmismatch} that uses the ratio of the updated and rollout policies.
 TIS/MIS \citep{yao2025rollouttrainingmismatch,li_rl_collapse} further correct mismatch by multiplying an auxiliary ratio of the proxy policy (an old policy acting as the anchor) and the rollout policy.
 Then, they truncate or mask tokens whose auxiliary ratio exceeds a threshold.
 Although effective at preventing catastrophic collapse, these methods introduce practical limitations: they split off-policy effects into two separately truncated ratios, which can over-truncate updates that are otherwise within a valid trust region, thereby inducing additional bias and leading to early plateau.
 We defer a detailed discussion of related work to Section~\ref{s:Related Works}.

-We argue that off-policy instability in LLM RL is not solely a bookkeeping issue of ``which importance ratio to use,'' but also a \textbf{geometry} issue: the noisy update may push the policy toward sharp, brittle regions where small distribution shifts (from staleness or inference mismatch) cause large changes in action probabilities.
+We argue that off-policy instability in LLM RL is not solely a bookkeeping issue of ``which importance ratio to use'', but also a \textbf{geometry} issue: the noisy update may push the policy toward sharp, brittle regions where small distribution shifts (from staleness or inference mismatch) cause large changes in action probabilities.
 This motivates a perturbation-sampling perspective from model smoothness and distributional learning approaches \citep{shen2023engression,hao2025towards}: when the dominant failure mode is system-induced noise and staleness, a natural defense is \emph{fighting noise with structured noise}.

-Specifically, we propose \textbf{Adaptive Layerwise Perturbation (ALP)} by injecting a learnable Gaussian perturbation \( \delta \sim \mathcal{N}(0, \sigma^2 I) \) \footnote{The perturbation distribution is not restricted to Gaussian, it only needs to have zero mean.} into the input hidden states across layers during policy updates and producing a perturbed training distribution \( \pi^{\mathrm{train}}_{\theta,\sigma} \) (Figure \ref{fig:alp}: Left).
-We then optimize the objective using a single unified ratio of $\pi^{\mathrm{train}}_{\theta,\sigma}$ and the unperturbed inference policy i.e., perturbation is applied only to the numerator during training.
+Specifically, we propose \textbf{Adaptive Layerwise Perturbation (ALP)} by injecting a learnable Gaussian perturbation \( \delta \sim \mathcal{N}(0, \sigma^2 I) \)\footnote{The perturbation distribution is not restricted to Gaussian; it only needs to have zero mean.} into the input hidden states across layers during policy updates and producing a perturbed training distribution \( \pi^{\mathrm{train}}_{\theta,\sigma} \) (Figure~\ref{fig:alp}, left).
+We optimize the objective using a single unified ratio of $\pi^{\mathrm{train}}_{\theta,\sigma}$ and the unperturbed inference policy; i.e., perturbation is applied only to the numerator during training.

-Intuitively, ALP can \textbf{smooth} the local optimization landscape to suppress heavy-tailed ratio excursions, and enlarge the training distribution family.
-Moreover, this is testified by the full-training comparison in Figure \ref{fig:alp} (Right).
-Starting from the same base model, the training policy without perturbation (Bypass) gradually gets sharp and brittle, and the importance ratio tail finally explode.
-In contrast, the training policy with perturbation (ALP) stays stable and controlling the mismatch between the training and inference system, thus tightening the ratio quantile envelop.
+Intuitively, ALP can \textbf{smooth} the local optimization landscape to suppress heavy-tailed ratio excursions and enlarge the training distribution family.
+This is also evidenced by the full-training comparison in Figure~\ref{fig:alp} (right).
+Starting from the same base model, the training policy without perturbation (Bypass) gradually becomes sharp and brittle, and the importance-ratio tail eventually explodes.
+In contrast, the training policy with perturbation (ALP) stays stable while controlling the mismatch between the training and inference systems, thus tightening the ratio-quantile envelope.
 Beyond stability, by enlarging effective support and preventing premature concentration on brittle modes, ALP also encourages \textbf{exploration}, particularly in multi-turn settings where compounding errors can reduce coverage.